jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

 As expected, both the specific heat and the magnetic susceptibility exhibit their maximum values at a temperature near to the critical temperature (dashed red line).
 However, it is worthy to say that the critical temperature is defined for a system with infinite length.
 For this reason, the peaks of the last figures are not exactly equal to the theoretical value for $T_c$.

 Perfect !!!
 At this point, we could play with this program and make simulations for other sizes or, even, compute other interesting quantities like Binder cumulants or correlation times.
-You should try it !
+You should try it by yourself !

 If you have any question or suggestion, don't hesitate to contact me at [jdalzatec@gmail.com](mailto:jdalzatec@gmail.com).